devianweb/be-nc-games-public/README.md

 ## Cloning

-To clone the repo, go to the github repo, select the 'code' dropdown menu and then clone the repo down to your local files.
+To clone the repo, go to the github repo (`https://github.com/devianweb/be-nc-games-public`), select the 'code' dropdown menu and then clone the repo down to your local files.
 This can be done using `git clone <repo-url-here>`.

 ## Creating .env files